jim-wyatt/beagleplay-kas-config/README.md

 This repository provides configuration files and scripts to build custom Linux images for the BeaglePlay board using the Yocto Project and KAS.
 It integrates support for Mender OTA updates, TI-specific layers, and ARM architecture, enabling robust and reproducible builds for embedded development.

-# tldr;

-Fork this repo.
-Create a Github Actions secret named "MENDER_TENANT_TOKEN" with your Mender Organization token from [here](https://hosted.mender.io/ui/settings/organization).
-Create a "self-hosted" Github Actions Runner per the [docs](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners).
-Run "CI" Github Action.
-Flash resulting "uefiimg" artifact to your Beagleplay eMMC or upload the "mender" file as a release on the Mender web application.

 ## Table of Contents
 - [Overview](#overview)
 - [Repository Structure](#repository-structure)